ShortAssociates/home-prices/EXERCISE.md

 3. States.csv – a simple mapping between state codes and names

-You should return your completed case study via email to paul_solano@miopartners.com, Farhana_Tasnim@miopartners.com and Michael_Supon@miopartners.com by  10:00 am on Monday, March 19th
+You should return your completed case study via email.

 We expect this case to take candidates to ~ 3-4 hours to complete and ask that, when returning cases, please send them as .pdf, .rar, or .gz files as any other compressed file formats may be rejected by the MIO mail server.